Thales ID-card

 Encryption solutions

 The Estonian ID-card authentication certificate also supports its use for data encryption and decryption.
-Users of DigiDoc4 and the RIA DigiDoc mobile application will receive software with Thales card encryption and decryption support in the second half of 2025.
+Software supporting Thales card encryption and decryption has been made public for DigiDoc4 and RIA DigiDoc mobile application users.
 This chapter focuses on encryption solutions within information systems.

 Due to the addition of a new trust service provider (Zetes), support for Zetes' LDAP service must be added to e-services.
 Please note that for encryption, personal certificates must be retrieved from the LDAP services of both trust service providers.